Leicester City Council reports ‘cyber incident’

 The council apologised for any inconvenience caused.

-What did the council have to say?
+What did the Leicester City Council have to say?

 The Council’s Strategic Director of City Developments and Neighbourhoods, Richard Sword, said: “We have shut down some of our systems while we investigate a cyber incident, as a number of other local authorities have had to in recent months.